 Access to Norm’s cabin is via our controlled trail system.
-Your first stop will be at the Algoma Highlands Conservancy Office, located at Stokely Creek Lodge.
-We will provide you with the keys, a map, a suggested route and some safety orientation and gear before you head out.
+The main departure point is from the Stokely Creek Lodge parking lot located at 194 Pickard Road in Goulais River, Ontario.
+Our booking partner, Blaq Bear Eco Adventure Routes will provide you with the keys, a map, a suggested route and some safety orientation and gear before you head out.
 From the lodge, depending upon the season, you can cross-country ski, snowshoe, hike, bike or hike/paddle into Norm’s.
-The total distance is approximately 12 km although there are longer route options for the ultra-keen.
+The total distance is approximately 10 km although there are longer route options for the ultra-keen.
 Need help with gear?
-We provide a free shuttle service to help get your food and gear out to Norm’s should you require it.
+A shuttle service to help get your food and gear out to Norm’s is available should you require it.